NEWS, STORIES & ADVICE

-Understanding all of the rules and regs of the piste can be a little confusing and complicated at time.
-Despite their experience even skilled skiers and riders can sometimes struggle with some of the finer nuances of mountain etiquette.
+Understanding all of the rules and regs of the piste can be a little confusing and complicated at times.
+Despite their experience, even skilled skiers and riders can sometimes struggle with some of the finer nuances of mountain etiquette.

-A solid grounding in the official (and unwritten) rules, along with some handy tips/advice is going to make your time on the hill safer and help you avoid embarrassing faux pas!
+A solid grounding in the official (and unwritten) rules, along with some handy tips and advice is going to make your time on the hill safer and help you avoid any embarrassing faux pas!